static site checker

 It doesn’t just check static sites for broken links, dubious syntax, and bad semantic data, it will actively complain about things that are perfectly legal but rather untidy—like its author.

-Except when serving CGI queries, it recursively scans your chosen directory seeking HTML & related files to verify.
+Except when serving web queries, it recursively scans your chosen directory seeking HTML & related files to verify.
 It produces a list of errors, warnings, and other hints of imperfection.
-Scripts are ignored.

 current downloads